 - How does the League structure work?

 Everyone playing Turf is automatically entered in the league, starting at level 11.
 Each level has multiple groups, with 10 players in each group.
 The Elite league and League 1 have 1 group each, then League 2 has 2 groups, League 3 has 4 groups, League 4 has 8 groups, and so on all the way down to League 10, which has 512 groups!
 League 11 is where new turfers start, and it has more groups all the time.
 At the end of each round, the top player in every group is promoted to the next level (except for Level 1, where the top 2 players are promoted to the Elite League) and the bottom 2 are demoted.
-Players are randomly reallocated to groups within their level for the next round.
+Players are randomly reallocated to groups within their League for the next round.